identity-com/cryptid/client/README.md

 ## Creating a Cryptid instance

-This example shows creating a new keypair, creating a Cryptid instance and funding the accounts via an airdrop.
+This example shows creating a new keypair, and a Cryptid instance.

 ```javascript
 import {Connection, Keypair, LAMPORTS_PER_SOL, SystemProgram, Transaction} from '@solana/web3.js';